melanke/Watch.JS/README.md

 [Try out](http://jsfiddle.net/NFmUc/3/)

-## Do you want to know when new attributes changes too?
+## Do you want to know when new attributes change too?

 Well this is not perfect, you may have to wait 50 miliseconds